Aplysia depilans

 Aplysia depilans, the depilatory sea hare, is a species of sea hare or sea slug, a marine opisthobranch gastropod mollusk in the family Aplysiidae.
 Its name has led to a folk etymology that its consumption caused hair loss.

 Distribution

 This sea hare occurs in the eastern Atlantic and the Mediterranean.
 It can be found mostly in shallow water of about 1.5 to 10 m.
 It avoids the intertidal zone because the animals cannot absorb atmospheric oxygen and so die after stranding relatively quickly.
 Occasionally some are trapped in tide pools at low tide.
 The adults feed primarily on algae of the genus Ulva, especially sea lettuce Ulva lactuca.
 During the planktonic phase of life they eat single-celled phytoplankton.

 Description

 Individuals can grow up to 40 cm long and weighs up to 380 g.
 Their skin is dark brown to reddish brown, with white to light brown blotches.
 It has a yellow inner shell that is thinner, flatter and more poorly calcified than other sea hares and measures about 1.5 cm long.

+The shell is oblong, ovate, smooth, and shining, displaying light radial grooves.
+Its interior is testaceous (shelly).
+The apex is incurved, reflected, and slightly calloused.
+The upper margin is excavated, reflected near the apex, and cuneate (wedge-shaped) at its extremity.
+The outer lip is slightly convex, while the dorsal margin is convex.
+The lower margin is scarcely excavated.